 Frederic's remorse over giving some bad advice

-3 January 1686 - Letter to Frederic c/o of his cousin, John de la Chambre in London, from younger brother, Jean de Coninck, in Rotterdam.
+3 January 1686 - Letter to Frederic c/o of his cousin, Jean de la Chambre in London, from younger brother, Jean de Coninck, in Rotterdam.

 3 January 1686